anicolas91/CitizenshipTest/README.md

 In the future, the idea is to turn this into a role-playing game where users “level up” through mock citizenship interviews, making the whole experience more memorable and motivating.

+## Try it out!

+The deployed study assistant can be found at [https://us-citizenship-test.streamlit.app/](https://us-citizenship-test.streamlit.app/).
+You will find there a chatbot + the dashboard monitoring 7 metrics that track the performance of this assistant.

+Feel free to give feedback via thumbs up//thumbs down.
+Golden data is always appreciated.
+Thanks!

 ## Reproducibility & Setup Guide

 This project is fully reproducible and can be run locally from scratch.